vaadin/platform/scripts/generator/templates/template-release-notes.md

 Any IDE or editor that works with the language of your choice should work well.
 Our teams often use Eclipse, IntelliJ, Atom and Visual Studio Code among others (including Emacs and Vim).

 **Vaadin Designer** supports the following IDEs:
-- Eclipse Java EE versions: Oxygen, Photon and 2018.
+- Eclipse Java EE versions: Photon, 2018 and 2019.
-- JetBrains IntelliJ IDEA 2016, 2017 and 2018.
+- JetBrains IntelliJ IDEA 2017, 2018 and 2019.
 Community or Ultimate edition.

 ## Java Related Technologies and Tooling Support
 The included Java parts are compatible with Java 8 and newer.